FerrumLLC/ferrumllc.github.io/src/km/mouse/axes/lock.md

 When the lock is enabled, any physical movement on the axes will not be sent to the Output PC.
 The Input PC can still send movement to the Output PC by using the [Move](move.md) command.

-This is also known as "input masking", as the physical input is "masked" from the Ouput PC.
+This is also known as "input masking", as the physical input is "masked" from the Output PC.

 | Axis Lock Name | Axis Direction |
 | -------------- | -------------- |